google/rust-design-faq/src/apis.md

 But don't overpromise:

 > Equality can suddenly become expensive later - don’t make types comparable
-> unless you intend people to be able to [compare instances of the type].
+> unless you intend people to be able to compare instances of the type.
 > Allowing people to pattern match on enums is usually better. - MY

 Note that [`syn` is a rare case](https://docs.rs/syn/latest/syn/) in that it